H4HWV2011/msjarvis-public-docs/README.md

 This project is not just software.
 It is three systems working together:

-### 1. Ms. Jarvis — The AI Steward
+### 1. Ms. ALLI — The AI Steward
-A place-based AI assistant designed to make hidden patterns of power, ownership, and resource flow visible to the community that lives with them.
+An artificial learning & location based AI assistant designed to make hidden patterns of power, ownership, and resource flow visible to the community that lives with them.
 It reasons from 5.4 million georeferenced beliefs about West Virginia — parcels, buildings, roads, census blocks, infrastructure, and public data — not from generic global training data.
 Every answer is tied to a real place.
 Every constraint is published.
 Every step is traceable.

 ### 2. MountainShares DAO — The Economic Instrument
 A closed-loop community economy governed by a democratic DAO structure, designed to keep value circulating within Fayette County rather than extracting outward to absentee owners.
 MountainShares tokens represent community contributions — labor, knowledge, care, participation — and are redeemable within the local economy.
 The system is explicitly designed to be safe for participants on public benefits (SNAP, SSI, Medicaid).